10% of Our Income Dedicated to Outreach

 You can help out by purchasing items from the list below and placing them in the basket in the Gathering Area labeled “personal care items.”
 Below is a list of items needed for the kits.
 Please remember to purchase SAMPLE or TRAVEL sizes, as they fit into the zip lock bags used to put together the complete kits.

-- TOOTHBRUSHES (adult and child sizes)
+- TOOTHBRUSHES (adult sizes–currently we have enough child sizes)

 - TOOTHPASTE (travel size tubes)

-- CONDITIONER (travel size)
+- AFTER SHAMPOO HAIR CONDITIONER (travel size)

-- NEW AND GENTLY USED ADULT SOCKS
+- NEW AND GENTLY USED MEN’S AND WOMEN’S SOCKS

 - ZIP LOCK/RESEALABLE PLASTIC BAGS-GALLON SIZE (to package the items in)